 The R, S and r, s notations are used to provide absolute stereochemistry according to the Cahn-Ingold-Prelog (CIP) priority rules (This rule originates with the Cahn-Ingold-Prelog 'Rule 5').

 The notation (R) and (S) are used to provide Standard tetrahedral stereochemistry.
-However (r) and (s) are used to provide Tetrahedral stereochemistry determined by other sterochemical centers.
+However, (r) and (s) are used to provide Tetrahedral stereochemistry determined by other stereochemical centers.

 More specifically, when two substituents on an atom differ only in their absolute configuration (R or S), if the relative priorities of these substituents need to be established, R takes priority over S. When this happens, the descriptor of the stereocenter is a lowercase letter (r or s) instead of the uppercase letter normally used.

 ChemDraw updates stereochemistry indicators as you change your drawing.

 2. Right-click and select Object Settings from the context menu.

 3. From the Drawing tab, under Atom Indicators and Bond Indicators, select Show Stereochemistry.